 NOTE: The linguistic approach is fraught with dangers – for example, it is all too easy to think of noun phrases as corresponding to concrete objects, but this is often not the case.
 It is salutary in this regard to look down a list of most-used words in English, and to note how far down that list you have to go before you reach a genuinely concrete common noun.
 Similar considerations apply to other parts of speech – not all verbs are really actions, and so on.
 Nevertheless, the syntax / semantics interface affords insights if properly checked and treated with due caution.

 Of the upper-level ontologies on offer, it’s the one which, for me, so far, makes the most sense.
 I recommend a glance, as it shows what contemporary work on Ontology looks like.
+Note, however, that Smith et al do not regard their project as psychologistic, so do not present their categories as pointing to concepts, but rather directly realist, referring to reality.

 UPDATE: I was advised by Barry Smith to use singular terms for entities, so I have updated the diagram accordingly.